Teach Flow your words with the dictionary

 Return to the Dictionary page and click Import.

 Select a CSV file with one column (vocabulary words) or two columns (misspelling/correction pairs).
+You can also drag and drop a file onto the upload zone.

 Adding a colleague's name

-Problem: Flow transcribes "McKenzie" as "Mackenzie"
+Problem: Flow transcribes "McKenzie" as "Mackenzie."

-Solution: Add "McKenzie" to your dictionary
+Solution: Add "McKenzie" to your dictionary.

-Result: Flow now recognizes "McKenzie" when you speak it
+Result: Flow now recognizes "McKenzie" when you speak it.

 Fixing a persistent misspelling

-Problem: Flow keeps transcribing "Draft" as "Draught"
+Problem: Flow keeps transcribing "Draft" as "Draught."

-Solution: Add "Draft" with Correct a misspelling enabled, entering "Draught" as the misspelling
+Solution: Add "Draft" with Correct a misspelling enabled, entering "Draught" as the misspelling.

-Result: Flow automatically replaces "Draught" with "Draft" after transcription
+Result: Flow automatically replaces "Draught" with "Draft."

 Adding technical acronyms

-Problem: Flow transcribes "API" as "A.P.I." or "a pie"
+Problem: Flow transcribes "API" as "A.P.I." or "a pie."

-Solution: Add both "API" and "APIs" to your dictionary
+Solution: Add both "API" and "APIs" to your dictionary.

-Result: Flow recognizes both singular and plural forms correctly
+Result: Flow recognizes both singular and plural forms correctly.

 Bugs fixed in recent updates

-Proper nouns and other words not being extracted correctly during dictation
+Proper nouns and other words not being extracted correctly during dictation.

-Dictionary words appearing on the Snippets screen (or vice versa) after syncing on Android
+Dictionary words appearing on the Snippets screen (or vice versa) after syncing on Android.

-App crashes when browsing the dictionary, snippets, or language list
+App crashes when browsing the dictionary, snippets, or language list.

-App crashes when a word appears in both personal and team dictionaries
+App crashes when a word appears in both personal and team dictionaries.

 To resolve any of these: